 - Go on a “house tour.”
-When your baby is awake, facing forward if possible in a wrap, or with their head turned to the side in a carrier, walk around your house and talk about what you’re seeing and experiencing.
+When your baby is awake, facing forward in a wrap, if possible, or with their head turned to the side in a carrier, walk around your house and talk about what you’re seeing and experiencing.
 House tours are often a favorite activity for the first year.

 - Talk aloud to your baby about what you’re doing together— just narrate your day.
 During changing time, talk face to face.

 - Make eye contact and respond to their cues.
 If they start to coo or vocalize, talk back.
 “Serve and return” communication is a well-studied element of a child’s brain development.

 - Sing to your baby, even if you don’t think you have a great voice—your baby will love it because it’s you.
 Babies tune into singing even more than talking.

 - Talk in the slower, higher-pitched, sing-song voice that tends to come naturally when speaking to babies.
 Babies are pre-programmed to tune into higher tones, and learn more from the stretched-out vowels in “baby talk.”

 - Tell your partner, your baby’s grandparents, and other caregivers how important talking is to your baby’s developing brain.
 Encourage them to find ways to talk to your baby, too—the more words your baby hears, the easier their language acquisition can become later on.

 - For more ideas on what to talk about, check out the Talking Topics book from The Inspector Play Kit.

 Around 4 weeks, your baby will likely start to show more interest in a variety of sounds and patterns.
 Help them build more lasting neural networks by exposing them to sounds from real life, rather than the pre-recorded sounds made by electronic toys.
 Experiment with sounds that are high-pitched, low-pitched, slow-paced, lively, soft, etc, introducing just one sound at a time.